About the map collections

 Open Street Map: Free mapping created by community mappers under an open licence.

-Further resourses can be found in our list of Useful map web sites
+Further resources can be found in our list of Useful map web sites